markblundeberg/coinsplitter/contrib/build-wine/README.md

 3. Run `build.sh [<git-ref>]`, where <git-ref> (e.g., 3.3.1) is the branch/tag
    you want to be checked out from official repo.
-   (optional -- defaults a hardcoded tag found in build-electrum-git.sh )
+   (optional -- defaults a hardcoded tag found in build-electrum-git.sh ) Note that build.sh may fail the first time after fetching gpg signatures.
+   It should work correctly on the second try.
 4. The generated binaries are in `dist`.